corndeladmin/DevOps-Course-Workshop-Module-04/during_the_workshop.md

   <details>
     <summary>Hint 4: What state should the service end up in?</summary>
-    We want the service to be started.<br>
+    We want the service to be "started".<br>
-    If the service is already running, then we want to leave it running (no need to restart it)
+    If the service is already running, then we want to leave it running (no need to restart it).
+You could set state to "restarted" instead, if you want to ensure it is restarted after a change to the app or its configuration.
     <details>
     <summary>Show me the code</summary>
     <pre>